HoerTech-gGmbH/openMHA/mha/examples/09-localizer-steering-beamformer/README_visualization.md

 #### Security Concerns

-The web applications and Python servers are very much *not* designed with security in mind.
+The web applications and Python servers are *not* designed with security in mind.
 Thus, the HTTP and WebSocket servers only listen on localhost by default.
 If you want to make them accessible within a network, it is *strongly* recommended to make sure that they cannot be reached from the internet.

-Note that the TCP server *only* listens on localhost, since it may receive arbitrary data and is thus a gaping security hole.
+Note that the TCP server *only* listens on localhost, since it may receive arbitrary data and is thus a security hole.
 Running it on a different host than the one that sends it data is *not* supported.

 #### Usability Notes